The Silver Rose

-The mist weaved around the dark castle walls, touching the cold stone with its cool, moist lips.
-The morning rose painted in the grey hues of early winter overtaking the moorlands.
+Another morning of war rose with the mist weaving around the dark castle walls and touching the cold stone with its cool, moist lips.
+Black banners with silver roses embroidered on them stood proud gracing the castle towers; the silver threads shining like hope through the long years of war.
+The morning came painted in the grey hues of early winter overtaking the moorlands.

-A nod of her head, a swing of the executioner’ s axe, and the traitor’s head rolled unto the Queen’s feet.
+A nod of her head, a swing of the executioner’ s axe, and the traitor’s head rolled to the Queen’s feet.
 She smirked, and walked away from the courtyard, followed by her loyal knights.

 “Lord Argente shall accompany me to the study,” she said, and with a short wave of her hand, the men nearly twice her size, bowed and marched away.

-Long have the Queen fought for power, and her loyal protector and childhood friend Lord Argente had always kept her safe.
+Long had the Queen fought for power, and her loyal protector and childhood friend Lord Argente had always kept her safe.
 Every dirty drop of blood shed to help her climb upon the throne laid heavily on the Lord’s conscience.
 Yet he was always by her side no matter how dark their path got.

 The Queen’s study welcomed the two in its cold embrace; winters were unbearable in this old fortress among the moors.
 The Lord poked the embers in the large fireplace and put an oak log into the revived flames.